Serbian art: Modern visual arts

-and others are at the Gaumont Film Company archives.
-Despite his productive career, Stoyanovitch's contribution to art has been much overlooked.
+and others are at the Gaumont archives.

+Zenitism was an avant-garde art movement in Yugoslavia that lasted from 1921 until 1926.

 Socrealism was the dominant school after World War II with the rise to power of the Communist Party of Yugoslavia under Josip Broz Tito.
 However, that period did not last long – during the 1960s, Serbian artists started to break free from the constraints of the Communists led by figures such as Petar Lubarda and Milo Milunović.
 The Mediala group featuring Vladimir Veličković was formed in the 1970s to promote Surrealist figurative painting.
 Serbian art was split between those basing their works on the traditions of Serbian work such as frescoes and iconography and those exploring international styles.

 Naïve art became prominent in the second half of the 20th century, with many notable artists coming from Vojvodina province.
 Serbian naïve art painters include Dušan Jevtović and Milosav Jovanović.

 The first part of 21st century, with young artists like Jovanka Sanijenovic or Simonida Rajčević, marks a predominance of a figurative art linked to realism – a realism "where everything is real and nothing is real – considering contemporary time as needing a return to what is real and concrete, and at the same time social and existential".
 The Human Rights Logo was created by Serbian graphic designer Predrag Stakić.